deep-thought-labs/drive-blog/content/en/posts/launch-round-1-create-gentx-again.md

 ### Step 1: Delete your Previous Gentx

-Before downloading the new base Genesis v2, you need to delete the gentx you created previously:
+Before downloading the new base Genesis v2, you need to delete the previous gentx you created.
+This previous gentx will not be used because it was created with the previous Genesis, and now we need to create a new gentx using the new corrected Genesis file (base Genesis v2).

+To ensure we really delete all related files, **we recommend deleting the entire gentx folder** instead of searching for and deleting individual files.
+This guarantees a clean state to create your new gentx.

+**⚠️ IMPORTANT WARNING:** Be very careful when executing these commands.
+Make sure to delete **ONLY** the `gentx/` folder and **DO NOT** accidentally delete other important folders such as the complete `config/` folder or other system folders.
+Carefully verify the path before executing the command.

 **Inside the container:**
 ```bash